bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 The [dependency manager cache updates](infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates) are applied on these stacks too.
 Visual Studio for Mac stacks are upgraded to the latest Visual Studio for Mac versions on **every weekend**.

-This means that the Visual Studio for Mac stacks are **hybrid** stacks, (link)built on a Stable base Xcode stack, but applying certain Visual Studio for Mac and Xamarin specific bits and updates every week.
+This means that the Visual Studio for Mac stacks are [**hybrid** stacks](/infrastructure/stack-update-and-removal-policy/#hybrid-stacks), built on a Stable base Xcode stack, but applying certain Visual Studio for Mac and Xamarin specific bits and updates every week.

 ## Deprecating and removing stacks